 Login approval is a security measure that helps protect individual Populi user accounts.
 Here's how it works:

-- A user has a verified text messaging number.
+- A user has a verified text messaging number or an authenticator app on his smartphone.

 - He logs in to Populi in a new browser or using a new device (phone, iPad, a new computer, etc.).

-- Populi sends a one-time use passcode to his mobile phone.
+- Populi sends a one-time use passcode to his mobile phone OR the authenticator app generates a new, one-time passcode.

 - He enters the code to finish logging in.